OpenEnergyPlatform/ClimateEnergyPolicyOntology/README.rst

 License
 =======
 | This repository is **dual-licensed** under `Creative Commons Zero v1.0 Universal (CC0-1.0) <https://creativecommons.org/publicdomain/zero/1.0/legalcode>`_ or `MIT License (MIT) <https://opensource.org/license/mit>`_.
-| You can choose between one of them if you use this work. <br>
+| You can choose between one of them if you use this work.
 | See `LICENSE-CC0.txt <LICENSE-CC0.txt>`_ and `LICENSE-MIT.txt <LICENSE-MIT.txt>`_ for rights and obligations.
 | Copyright: `Climate and Energy Policy Ontology <https://github.com/OpenEnergyPlatform/ClimateEnergyPolicyOntology/>`_ | `CC0-1.0 <LICENSE-CC0.txt>`_ OR `MIT <LICENSE-MIT.txt>`_